Get Free Notion Templates to Stay Organized & Productive!

 My own personal dream is that the majority of the web runs on Open source software. ~ Matt Mullenweg

-Welcome to the third stop in our eight-part adventure series on Getting Ready for Hacktoberfeststarstarstarstarstarstar where we prepare you for this coding festival.
+Welcome to the third stop in our eight-part adventure series on Getting Ready for Hacktoberfest where we prepare you for this coding festival.
 If you're ready to gear up for a month of contribution, camaraderie, and swag, you're in the right place.
 So, without further ado, let's get you ready to rock Hacktoberfest!

 Litte girl playing an air guitar